n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Xata/README.md

 2. Delete records from a table.
 3. List records from a table.
 4. Read records from a table.
-5. Delete records from a table.
+5. Update records in a table.

 ## Example Usage